Craig Latta

 NetJam

-Implementing a system to facilitate remote musical
+Implementing a system for remote musical collaboration, using

-collaboration, using the Flow streaming framework and Smalltalk.
+the Flow streaming framework and Smalltalk.

 |